-Get started on your digital transformation by working from the middle out
+Get started on your digital transformation by working from the center out

 Massive projects often fail.
 The path to get to the end-state digital transformation is the most challenging.
 The problem is that organizations typically start their transformation with huge projects, like creating universal data marts or building completely new websites.
 However, there still exists a high level of dysfunction between what business management wants to deliver to the marketplace, and the translation of that into something an IT department can execute.
 In the end, organizations spend millions and millions of dollars and don’t progress much at all.